-Peter performed on and arranged Dianne Reeves’ Grammy® winning release A Little Moonlight and appeared in George Clooney’s 2005 film Good Night, and Good Luck as well as being the featured pianist and an arranger on the Grammy® winning soundtrack.
-Peter has also performed, toured and recorded with Wynton Marsalis, Chris Botti, Betty Carter, Christian McBride and Joshua Redman as well as the Berlin Philharmonic, Chicago Symphony Orchestra and the New York Philharmonic.
+Peter performed on and arranged Dianne Reeves’ Grammy® winning release A Little Moonlight.
+He also appeared in George Clooney’s 2005 film Good Night, and Good Luck as well as being the featured pianist and an arranger on the Grammy® winning soundtrack.
+Peter has performed, toured and recorded with Wynton Marsalis, Chris Botti, Betty Carter, Christian McBride and Joshua Redman as well as the Berlin Philharmonic, Chicago Symphony Orchestra and the New York Philharmonic.

 Peter attended the Juilliard School of Music and is presently on the faculty of Southern Illinois University (Edwardsville).
 He has performed workshops and master classes at institutions worldwide, including Oberlin College, Northwestern University, Duke University, the Carnegie Hall Professional Training Workshops, Steinway Piano Gallery, the Rotterdam Conservatory, and the Royal Scottish Academy of Music in Glasgow.

 Raised by parents who are both classical musicians, Peter began studying violin and piano at age three.
 After graduating from high school, Peter received the Presidential Scholar in the Arts award from President Reagan.
 He then attended The Juilliard School in New York on scholarship, studying with Martin Canin, until moving to New Orleans in 1990.